 - Encourage a comprehensive approach to floodplain management.

-This brochure, NFIP CRS: The Local Official's Guide to Saving Lives, Preventing Property Damage, and Reducing the Cost of Flood Insurance introduces the National Flood Insurance Program (NFIP) Community Rating System (CRS) as a way of promoting the awareness of flood insurance.
+This brochure, NFIP Community Rating System: The Local Official's Guide to Saving Lives, Preventing Property Damage and Reducing the Cost of Flood Insurance introduces the National Flood Insurance Program Community Rating System as a way of promoting the awareness of flood insurance.

-The CRS Award for Excellence recognizes an individual who has provided leadership in the area of alerting residents to the dangers of flooding and promoting the purchase of flood insurance through the NFIP.
-Click here to learn about the CRS Award for Excellence.
+The Award for Excellence recognizes an individual who has provided leadership in the area of alerting residents to the dangers of flooding and promoting the purchase of flood insurance through the National Flood Insurance Program.
+Click here to learn about the Award for Excellence.